Bernard Collaery: Witness K trial

 Collaery has represented the interests of the people of Timor-Leste over a long period of time.
 Collaery advocated on behalf of Timor-Leste and was legal advisor to the National Congress for Timorese Reconstruction (CNRT) in the critical period up until formal independence in 2002.
-In 2013 Collaery alleged that two agents from the Australian Security Intelligence Organisation raided his Canberra office and seized electronic and paper files.
+In 2013 Collaery said that two agents from the Australian Security Intelligence Organisation raided his Canberra office and seized electronic and paper files.
 Collaery was representing a witness in a case brought by the Timor-Leste government against the Australian Government over the bugging of the Timor-Leste cabinet offices during the negotiations for a petroleum and gas treaty in 2004.
 The case was before the Permanent Court of Arbitration in The Hague in the Netherlands.
 The Australian Attorney-General, George Brandis, confirmed that he authorised a request by ASIO for a search warrant on Collaery's office, to protect Australia's national security.
+In March 2014, the International Court of Justice (ICJ) ordered Australia to seal documents and data seized by ASIO in the raid on Collaery's office.
+The material related to the Timor Sea Treaty negotiations between East Timor and Australia and included legal documents, electronic files and a statement by a former ASIS agent alleging that Australia eavesdropped on East Timor during negotiations.
+This was the first time the court had imposed restrictions on the spy agencies of a Five Eyes state.

 In June 2018, the Commonwealth Director of Public Prosecutions filed criminal charges against Collaery and his client, known as "Witness K", in the Australia–East Timor spying scandal.
 Collaery and "Witness K" were accused of conspiring to communicate secret information to the Government of Timor-Leste some time between May 2008 and May 2013.
 Collaery was also accused of sharing information with ABC journalists about the 2004 bugging operation.
 Former Victorian premier and adviser to Timor-Leste, Steve Bracks called the prosecution "political".
 One of Australia's most senior lawyers, Nicholas Cowdery QC, questioned whether the prosecution was in the public interest and described the long delay between the 2013 raid and the prosecution as highly unusual.